Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 The primary goal of this project was to explore and evaluate methods to improve the reasoning capabilities of Small Language Models (SLMs).
 As described in the project exposé, we investigated three distinct approaches:

-1.  **Prompting and In-Context Learning:** Utilizing techniques like Chain-of-Thought (CoT) and Self-Consistency on pre-trained models without further finetuning.
+1.  **Prompting:** Utilizing techniques like Chain-of-Thought (CoT) and Self-Consistency on pre-trained models without further finetuning.
-2.  **Multi-Stage Finetuning:** Finetuning the base model on various instruction and reasoning datasets, inspired by the Orca 2 paper.
+2.  **Multi-Stage Finetuning:** Finetuning the base model on various reasoning datasets, inspired by the Orca 2 paper.
 3.  **Hybrid Method (STaR):** A hybrid approach combining finetuning and prompting, where the model is finetuned on its own generated reasoning steps (rationales).

 The core research questions were:
 - Can reasoning techniques substantially improve the performance of a 1B model?
 - Are these improvements sufficient to match or exceed the performance of a larger 3B model?
 - Which approaches are most effective?

+## Prompting Strategies

+The following prompt templates were used to guide the model's reasoning process.

+### Simple Prompt
+*   **Numeric:**
+    ```
+    Problem: {question}
+    Solution:
+    ```
+*   **Multiple Choice:**
+    ```
+    Question: {question}

+    Options:
+    {options}

+    Answer:
+    ```

+### Chain-of-Thought (CoT)
+*   **Numeric:**
+    ```
+    Problem: {question}

+    Solve and conclude your solution with 'The final answer is: <insert your answer here>'.

+    Let's think step by step:
+    ```
+*   **Multiple Choice:**
+    ```
+    Question: {question}

+    Options:
+    {options}

+    Let's think step by step:
+    ```

+### Role-Setting Prompt
+*   **Numeric:**
+    ```
+    User: From now on, you are an excellent math teacher and always teach your students math problems correctly.
+And I am one of your students.
+    Assistant: That's great to hear!
+As your math teacher, I'll do my best to explain mathematical concepts correctly so that you can understand them easily.
+Finally I will conclude it with 'The final answer is: <insert your answer here>'.
+Feel free to ask any math problems or questions you have, and I'll be glad to assist you.
+    User: {question}
+    Assistant:
+    ```
+*   **Multiple Choice:**
+    ```
+    User: From now on, you are an excellent math teacher and always teach your students math problems correctly.
+And I am one of your students.
+    Assistant: That's great to hear!
+As your math teacher, I'll do my best to explain mathematical concepts correctly so that you can understand them easily.
+Feel free to ask any math problems or questions you have, and I'll be glad to assist you.
+    User: {question}
+    Options:
+    {options}
+    Assistant:
+    ```

+### Plan-and-Solve Prompt
+*   **Numeric:**
+    ```
+    Problem: {question}

+    Let's first understand the problem, extract relevant variables and their corresponding numerals, and devise a plan.
+Then, let's carry out the plan, calculate intermediate results (pay attention to calculation and common sense), solve the problem step by step, and then conclude it with 'The final answer is: <insert your answer here>'.
+            Let's begin:
+    ```
+*   **Multiple Choice:**
+    ```
+    Question: {question}

+    Options:
+    {options}

+    Let's approach this systematically:
+    1. First, let's understand the question
+    2. Then, analyze each option carefully
+    3. Finally, choose the highest probability answer.
+            Let's begin:
+    ```

 ## Experimental Setup